0nserio/0nserio/README.md

 ## Data Analyst

-- 🌍 I am based in Nairobi.
+- 🌍 I am based in Nairobi, Kenya.
 - 👀 I’m always constantly looking for growth opportunities, so let's connect.
 - 🤔 I’m looking for help with prescriptive analytics.
 - 📫 You can reach me at serio.mandi@gmail.com